 But as many WordPress site owners are discovering, there’s a complex question lurking behind these amazing creations: What about copyright?
 Is that cool AI-generated image really yours to use freely, especially for commercial purposes?

-The Big Question: Who Owns AI-Generated Art?
+The Big Question: Who Owns AI Generated Images or Art?

 This is the core of the confusion.
 Traditional copyright law protects original works of human authorship.